Rough flows: Stochastic and rough flows

 \subsection{Semimartingale stochastic flows}

-We describe in this section the basics of the theory of semimartingale stochastic flows, and refer the reader to \cite{LeJanW82} or \cite{Kun90} for a complete account; we refer to Kunita's book for precise regularity and growth assumptions on the different objects involved.
+We describe in this Section the basics of the theory of semimartingale stochastic flows, and refer the reader to \cite{LeJanW82} or \cite{Kun90} for a complete account; we refer to Kunita's book for precise regularity and growth assumptions on the different objects involved.
+Readers familiar with this material can go directly to Section \ref{SubsectionMartingaleDrivers}.

 \ssk

 Let $\big(\Omega,\mcF,(\mcF_t)_{0\leq t\leq T},\PP\big)$ be a filtered probability space; denote by $\frak{Diff}$, resp. $\frak{F}$, the complete separable metric spaces of $\mcC^{k_0}$ diffeomorphisms of $\RR^d$, resp. $\mcC^{k_0}$ vector fields on $\RR^d$, for some integer $k_0\geq 2$.